jwagholikar/CapstoneProjectForCudaAdvancedLibraries/README.md

 # Cubic Spline Interpolation.
 The interpolation coefficients are generated with Ax=B function where coefficient x is calculated by taking transpose of A and performing matrix multiplication with B. x=(A)transposeB The Cubic spline interpolation with X, Y coefficients where X corresponds to the frame number and Y is the coefficients generated with above function.
+This needed GEMM operation.
+It is observed that the memory allocation is failing due to insufficient memory for CuBlas GEMM operation.
+Currently disabling this feature, The data points for the plot are already used from the extracted data.

 ## Code Organization